Glossary

 Learn more

-Data augmentation is a technique used in machine learning to artificially increase the size of a training dataset by creating modified versions of existing data.
-This technique helps improve the performance and generalization ability of machine learning models, especially when the original dataset is limited.
-By exposing the model to a wider variety of data points, data augmentation helps prevent overfitting, where a model becomes too specialized to the training data and performs poorly on unseen data.
+Data augmentation is a technique used in machine learning to artificially expand the size of a training dataset by creating modified versions of existing data.
+This process involves applying various transformations to the original data, such as rotating, flipping, scaling, or cropping images.
+By increasing the diversity of the training data, data augmentation helps improve the generalization ability of machine learning models, making them more robust and less prone to overfitting.
+Overfitting occurs when a model learns the training data too well, including its noise and outliers, which can lead to poor performance on new, unseen data.

-Relevance and Importance of Data Augmentation
+Benefits of Data Augmentation

 Common Data Augmentation Techniques